fantasyfuerte/nodo-habana/README.md

 ## Description

-Nodo Habana is a digital platform designed to connect the community with the vibrant cultural scene of the Malecón Habanero.
+Nodo Habana is designed to connect the community with the vibrant cultural scene of the Malecón Habanero.
 Through our website, you can:

 - Discover cultural events and activities.
 - Explore artistic and photographic exhibitions.